-Barksdale's Sunnyside project is comprised of 286 unpatented mining claims totaling approximately 5,223.71 acres (2.113.96 hectares) located in the Patagonia Mountains of southern Arizona (the "Sunnyside Property") approximately 90 minutes' drive south of Tucson (population ~ 530,000).
+Barksdale's Sunnyside project is comprised of 286 unpatented mining claims totaling approximately 5,223.71 acres (2,113.96 hectares) located in the Patagonia Mountains of southern Arizona (the "Sunnyside Property") approximately 90 minutes' drive south of Tucson (population ~ 530,000).
 The Sunnyside Property is cored by a large intrusive complex confirmed by previous drilling.
 This setting is interpreted to have driven a large hydrothermal system which resulted in deposition of a classically zoned porphyry copper deposit and associated distal, polymetallic skarn (Cu, Pb, Zn, Ag) and carbonate replacement deposits.
 The primary near-term exploration target is a skarn located on the northeast margin of the intrusive complex that is known from previous historic drilling to host copper-zinclead-silver mineralization interpreted to be the extension of the world-class Taylor deposit (South32 Limited).
 Planned systematic exploration on the Sunnyside Property will proceed upon final pending approval of exploration drilling permits.
 Barksdale holds the right to acquire, by way of option, up to a 67.5% undivided interest in the Sunnyside Property in consideration of a combination of cash payments, share issuances and exploration expenditures.
 See "Geological Summary - Exploration and Evaluation Properties - Sunnyside Property" below for further details regarding the Sunnyside Property.
 In the first half of calendar year 2023, the Company received three major approvals related to the Sunnyside Property, including a positive Environmental Assessment ("EA"), a Finding of No Significant Impact ("FONSI"), and a positive Decision Memorandum ("DM") from the United States Forest Service.
-To commence its planned drilling program at Sunnyside the Company now needs to receive an approved Plan of Operations, which is expected in August 2023.
+In September 2023, the Company had received all required governmental permits, and commenced drilling.

-Objectives for Sunnyside during calendar year 2023 include: 1) completing the federal permitting process to obtain permissions necessary to begin a drilling program and 2) initiating a Phase I drilling program that fulfils Barksdale's requirements under the option agreement.
+Objectives for Sunnyside during calendar year 2023 include: initiating a Phase I drilling program that fulfils Barksdale's requirements under the option agreement.